ajoer/WikiRevParser/README.md

 You'll also need a few common Python libraries as well as our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page.

-Run the following to install all requirements needed:

-	>>> python3 install -r requirements.txt
-	>>> git clone git@github.com:ajoer/Wikipedia.git

-The first command installs all requirements specified in the [requirements.txt](https://github.com/ajoer/WikiRevParser/requirements.txt) file, and the second command clones our version of the [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) needed for revision history extraction.
+The only un the following to clone our version of the Wikipedia API wrapper:

-## Documentation
+	$ git clone git@github.com:ajoer/Wikipedia.git

+The rest of the requirements should have been installed automatically, but if something went wrong, check that you fulfill the requirements in the [requirements.txt](https://github.com/ajoer/WikiRevParser/requirements.txt) file## Documentation

 Read the docs at [readthedocs.io](https://wikirevparser.readthedocs.io/en/latest/)